lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     .flatMapMany { it.bodyToFlux(String::class.java) }
     .subscribe { println("STEP: $it") }
 ```
 The `post` method creates a builder that allows the contents of the request to be specified.
 This should match up to an endpoint that we defined earlier.
 Once the request has been built, call the `exchange` method to send it to the server.
 The body of the response is then mapped to a `Flux<String>` allowing it to be subscribed to.
 That is the essence of using Reactive Streams.
 Once the response has been subscribed to, it is up to the client to perform whatever processing they wish to do on each value sent it.
-In this scenario it simply just prints out the current step of the `ProgressTracker`.
+In this scenario, it simply just prints out the current step of the `ProgressTracker`.

 If we sent a request via this piece of code we would receive the following:
 ```